HoangDucBach/netbrig/README.md

 Manual scholarship payment and disbursement processes are time-consuming, error-prone, and inefficient, delaying funds and adding administrative burden to universities and companies.

-## NetBrig Solution
+## PayChunkSolution

-NetBrig addresses the challenges of the scholarship process by leveraging blockchain technologies along with Request Network’s efficient payment technology, ensuring a seamless and transparent experience for all users.
-Here’s how NetBrig addresses the identified issues:
+PayChunkaddresses the challenges of the scholarship process by leveraging blockchain technologies along with Request Network’s efficient payment technology, ensuring a seamless and transparent experience for all users.
+Here’s how PayChunkaddresses the identified issues:

-**1. EIP-6551 for Scholarships and Learning Resources** By utilizing **EIP-6551**, NetBrig links scholarships with educational materials via NFTs.
+**1. EIP-6551 for Scholarships and Learning Resources** By utilizing **EIP-6551**, PayChunklinks scholarships with educational materials via NFTs.
 These NFTs serve as both a proof of scholarship and a gateway to additional resources, such as learning materials, courses, or mentorship, enhancing the value students receive.

 **2. ERC-4337 for Easy Web3 Access**
-To simplify Web3 access, NetBrig integrates **ERC-4337,** making it easier for students to engage with the platform using smart accounts.
+To simplify Web3 access, PayChunkintegrates **ERC-4337,** making it easier for students to engage with the platform using smart accounts.
 This allows students to interact with Web3 features without the need for a cryptocurrency wallet, lowering the entry barrier and increasing accessibility.

-**3. Request Network for Automatic Billing and Tracking** NetBrig uses **Request Network** to automate the creation of invoices for scholarship disbursements and track payments on the blockchain.
+**3. Request Network for Automatic Billing and Tracking** PayChunkuses **Request Network** to automate the creation of invoices for scholarship disbursements and track payments on the blockchain.
 This ensures transparency, reduces manual processes, and allows universities and companies to monitor the scholarship flow in real-time, providing a seamless experience for all parties involved.

 ## Architecture Diagram